 What is Negligent Security?

 Security is a top priority for businesses, property owners, and event organizers.
-With that said, despite their best efforts, instances of crime and violence can still occur on their premises.
+However, despite their best efforts, instances of crime and violence can still occur on their premises.
 When such incidents happen due to inadequate security measures, it may constitute negligent security.

 If you or a loved one has been a victim of a crime on someone else's property and believe negligent security may have played a role, it is vital that you consult with a knowledgeable New York personal injury attorney.
 They can assess the circumstances of your case, determine liability, and help you pursue compensation through a premises liability claim.